 “Oh, no. Fuu and Hikaru go back sooner than me.”
 She had smiled.
 “I still have two weeks.”
 A mischievous spark glinted in her eyes as she continued to explain she was actually spending time with her parents that week but was perfectly free to visit the one following.

 Why he agreed that his offer was sincerely meant, he had no idea.
-It was terribly stupid of him.
+It was terribly foolish of him.
 Looking back, he could only hope she hadn’t thought he was propositioning her; inviting someone to your home so you could show them ‘more of Cephiro’ sounded a lot more dubious than he had intended.

 When he’d made it home that week, still feeling utterly perplexed (and somewhat embarrassed) by his agreement, he ended up with Aveo laughing at him as he explained he’d accidentally gotten himself committed to hosting a guest.
 Not just any guest, but one that she’d already heard far too much about, probably.
 He tried his best not to imagine what exactly she thought about it.